Mausam1603/Handwritten_character_recognition/README.md

-# Handwritten_character_recognition
+# Handwritten Character Recognition

-This repository contains the implementation of a **Convolutional Neural Network (CNN)** model for recognizing handwritten characters.
-The project utilizes the **MNIST dataset** and is built using **Python**, **Keras**, and **OpenCV**, showcasing a robust AI solution that identifies characters with high accuracy.
+This repository implements a **Convolutional Neural Network (CNN)** model for recognizing handwritten **characters**.
+The project uses a custom dataset (or a publicly available character dataset, depending on your implementation) and is built with **Python**, **Keras**, and **OpenCV**.

 ## Project Overview

-Handwritten character recognition is a core problem in image processing and pattern recognition.
-This model achieves an accuracy of **98.39%**, effectively classifying handwritten digits (0-9) by leveraging CNN architecture.
+Handwritten character recognition is a challenging and essential task in optical character recognition (OCR).
+The model in this project is designed to identify **alphabetic characters** accurately using deep learning techniques, specifically CNNs, which are well-suited for image classification tasks.

 ### Features
-- **Deep Learning**: Implemented a CNN model using the Keras framework to identify handwritten digits.
+- **Deep Learning**: Utilizes CNN for recognizing handwritten characters.
-- **Preprocessing**: MNIST dataset preprocessed using **OpenCV** and **MediaPipe** for image analysis.
+- **Preprocessing**: Preprocessed character images using **OpenCV** and **MediaPipe** for noise reduction and better feature extraction.
-- **Model Accuracy**: High recognition accuracy (98.39%) using optimized hyperparameters.
+- **High Accuracy**: Optimized CNN model that efficiently recognizes handwritten characters.
 - **Tech Stack**: Python, TensorFlow, Keras, OpenCV, MediaPipe.

 ## Requirements

-Ensure you have the following installed to run the code:
+To run the code, ensure you have the following dependencies installed:
 - Python 3.x
 - TensorFlow
 - Keras